Support

 Running a Fluent Simulation using an LSF Job Scheduler

-Launch your shell script in the same way as for other Ansys software, using a bsub command in a terminal prompt.
+Launch your shell script in using a bsub command in a terminal prompt.

 ~$ bsub < my_fluent_script.sh